mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

 2. Spray a mini muffin pan with cooking spray (or oil it).
 3. Mix dry ingredients.
 4. Mix wet ingredients.
 Blend in cheese.
 Blend in dry ingredients.
 5. Pour batter into wells.
-Do not fill to the top.
+Fill almost, but not, to the top.
 6. Bake 15--20 minutes or until puffy and browned.

 ## Variants